williamrodz/TeamErica/README.md

-# TeamErica
+# Team Project for MIT 6.811 Assistive Technology
-Team Project for MIT 6.811 Assistive Technology iNotify is a discrete and customizable iOS notification app that allows the user to easily and effectively communicate and seek help while experiencing symptoms of aphasia.
+iNotify is a discrete and customizable iOS notification app that allows the user to easily and effectively communicate and seek help while experiencing symptoms of aphasia.
 The app includes three main communication features, as well as an analytics feature:
 + __Notify__: Sends pre-customized emails and texts to recipients.
 Used for instances when one wants to alert others of their current state but does not send the location within the message.
 + __Get Help__: Sends pre-customized texts with the location to the recipient.
 Used in instances when the user is seeking help from the recipient of the message.